Determine BMW leather color using the VIN – How to find the original color tone

 The VIN (Vehicle Identification Number) consists of 17 characters and is unique to each vehicle.
 You can find the VIN in several places on your BMW:

-- On the windshield (driver's side below)
+- On the windshield (driver's side, bottom)

 - On the B-pillar of the driver's door